calinvasileandrei/calinvasileandrei/README.md

 # Hi there 👋
-My name is <b>Andrei</b> and I'm currently a Computer Engineer student 🎓 at <b>Elis College</b> in association with <b>Politecnico di Milano</b>.
+My name is <b>Andrei</b> and I just graduated in Computer Engineer 🎓 at <b>Elis College</b> in association with <b>Politecnico di Milano</b>.

 I live in <b>Italy</b>📍, Rome and I enjoy developing websites, mobile apps and backend applications 🖥 <br>
-During the last year I've done two intershipsin in two of the biggest company in Italy , Enel and Tim - TrustTecnologies 🖥 <br>
+During the last years I've done three intershipsin in two of the biggest company in Italy , Enel and Tim - TrustTecnologies 🖥  and one at SOLDO wich is my current company where I've been working since september 2021 first part-time and now full-time.<br>
+That isn't all, I also do freelancing for a few different businesses, u never stop learning and exploring new paths!
-I really like create and experiment new things !
+I really like create and experiment new things, so let's go !

 ## About me 🎓
-My name is Andrei Calin, I'm 20 and I speak fluently <b>3 languages</b>: <br>
+My name is Andrei Calin, I'm 22 and I speak fluently <b>3 languages</b>: <br>
 Italian 🇮🇹, Romanian 🇷🇴 and English 🇬🇧 <br>
 Since I was child I liked computer and repeted to my self what I wanted to become a scientist as a child I didn't know what it meant but sounded cool.
 During the years I've done a lot of certifications, achivements, meetings, working experience and even an Erasmus+.

 ### Let's explore them breafly:
   - Eipass Web Master Certification (2016)